-64. This step is aiming at understanding which are the stakeholders that are or are likely to be affected by the undertaking's own operations and upstream and downstream value chain (see chapter 3.5 Role and approach to stakeholder engagement in the materiality assessment) and includes the identification of the key stakeholders.
-In order to obtain this understanding, the following can be considered:

-- a. the analysis o the existing stakeholder engagement initiatives (for example, those with the communication, investor relations, business management, sales and procurement teams of the undertaking); - a mapping of affected stakeholders across the undertaking's activities and business relationships.
+- iii.
+This step is aiming at understanding which are the stakeholders that are or are likely to be affected by the undertaking's own operations and - 48.64. d. the definition of the stakeholder engagement strategy upstream and downstream value chain (see chapter 4.23.5 Role and approach to stakeholder engagement in the materiality assessment) which and includes the identification of the key stakeholders.
+This strategy is determined by In order to obtain this understanding, the following aspects: can be considered: - a. the analysis of the existing stakeholder engagement initiatives (for example, those with the communications or communication, investor relations, business management, sales and procurement teams of the undertaking); - b. the definitiona mapping of a list of key groups of affected stakeholders that are or could be affected by across the undertaking's own operations or upstream/downstream value chain whilst considering the nature of the relationship activities and business relationships.
 It may be the case that different groups of stakeholders can be identified per activity, product or service and are to be prioritised for a particular sustainability matter; and - c. the definition of the stage of the materiality assessment process in which the engagement will take place.
 For example, the engagement could be to validate the list of potentially material matters.
-Similarly, for impact materiality, the engagement could be focussed on the scale aspect of severity and on time horizons (i.e., short-, medium- or long-term). - 65.
-Chapter 5.4 FAQ on stakeholder engagement provides further guidance on the role of stakeholders.

-3.2 Step B: Identification of the actual and potential impacts, risks and opportunities related to sustainability matters
+Similarly, for impact materiality, the engagement could be focussed on the scale aspect of severity and on time horizons (i.e., short-, medium- or long-term). - 49.65.
+Chapter 65.4 FAQ on stakeholder engagement hasprovides further guidance on the role of stakeholders. - 43.2 Step B: Identification of the list of actual and potential material sustainability matters and impact, risk impacts, risks and opportunities - 59.
+This step may consist of the following: